tmuka/mattermost-chrome-app/README.md

 This is unofficial, not related or approved by anyone, but it is working nicely for myself and my team.

-I only tried this in Windows 7 using Chrome stable, it will probably work anywhere chrome runs, git it a try!
+I only tried this in Windows 7 using Chrome stable, it will probably work anywhere chrome runs, give it a try!

 # Mattermost Chrome Web App
 This is a chrome extension that provides a web wrapper to make mattermost chat work like a standalone chrome app so links will open in your main chrome window.